 A randomized study examined whether the timing of neuromuscular blockade during general anesthesia induction influences the efficiency of mask ventilation and the time to tracheal intubation.
 Researchers

 in South Korea divided participants, all of whom had normal airways, into two cohorts.
 The 58 patients in the "early" group received intravenous rocuronium before a check of mask ventilation, while administration

-the first minute after apnea during mask ventilation.
+first minute after apnea during mask ventilation.
 The average proved to be greater in the early group than in the late group, signaling greater efficiency.
-The main secondary endpoint—time from apnea
+The main secondary endpoint—time from apnea to tracheal